HekaTekNYC/PlantHaus/README.md

 Pet Friendly Section
 New Arrivals

+The categories-map section on udemy shows us how to map through the values and have them displayed on the screen

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).